kovidgoyal/calibre/manual/conversion.rst

 XPath expression, you can use this form to tell calibre to get the text from any attribute you like.

-How options are set/saved for Conversion
+How options are set/saved for conversion
 -------------------------------------------

 There are two places where conversion options can be set in calibre.
 The first is